 If any of the pets are taking medication or need ointment we’ll be happy to administer it

-If they have had a rabies vaccination in the past, but expired even by one (1) day, the 21 days must pass before they can travel.
+If they have had a rabies vaccination in the past, but expired even by one (1) day, 21 days must pass before they can travel.

-Pet passport is issued by veterinarians.
+The Pet passport is issued by the veterinarian.

 Phone: 07717 577 532